If you run or want to run a vegan business, check out the existing vegan standards.

 The growing number of plant-based companies, including meat/protein alternatives, means that there are more options for consumers to move away from animal-derived products and toward cruelty-free beauty and vegan food options.
 However, it isn’t uncommon to find labels in which a package claims that their product is “vegan” when they mean “vegetarian.”
 Even a small bit of dairy, eggs or honey (the common ingredients I see) make that difference.

-Note: I will not be held responsible for any unethical companies who steal and use these logos without going through the proper certification process.
+Note: I will not be held responsible for any unethical companies who steal and use these logos without going through the proper process.

-The American Vegetarian Association offers certifications for vegetarian, vegan and plant-based (which means the same as vegan).
+The American Vegetarian Association offers standards for vegetarian, vegan and plant-based (which means the same as vegan).
 It includes an online application, submission of information, review, and payment.
 Because there’s also a “Recommended” logo which I couldn’t find any info about online, I “recommend” instead applying for one of the ones in the Worldwide section.

 Natural Food Certifiers offers a Vegan Natural Food Certifiers label for manufacturing, trading or distribution companies, vegan processors, or farm products.
 The site also lists “animals that originate from your farm facility” and I don’t know what that means, so if I was a food producer, I’d again defer to one of the certs below instead.

 PETA‘s Beauty Without Bunnies program is for beauty companies to ensure that products aren’t tested on animals.
-After certification, your company gets added to their list(s) and you have permission to use the logo.
+After approved, your company gets added to their list(s) and you have permission to use the logo.
 You have to e-mail them to request application materials.

 IMO, they should just use “cruelty-free” or “vegan” and not both, because having either/or makes it super confusing and I’m left wondering whether there’s still cruelty involved if a company uses the “vegan” logo, or whether “cruelty-free” indicates that ingredients are vegan.